 Our associates are:

-Acting as a virtual department, our vision is to bring together the expertise of all seven universities, whilst maintaining autonomous, independent institutions.
+Acting as a virtual department, our vision is to bring together the expertise of all nine universities, whilst maintaining autonomous, independent institutions.
 Supported by a five year HEFCE grant of £12.5m, we're achieving this through four main initiatives:

 - An outreach programme to increase student interest and enrolment in physics